trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     DO_SOMETHING()
   ENDIF()

-then ``SOME_VAR` is interpreted as a variable and will be considered true and ``DO_SOMETHING()`` will be called if ``${SOME_VAR}`` does *not* evaluate to ``0``, ``OFF``, ``NO``, ``FALSE``, ``N``, ``IGNORE``, ``""``, or ends in the suffix ``-NOTFOUND``.
+then ``SOME_VAR`` is interpreted as a variable and will be considered true and ``DO_SOMETHING()`` will be called if ``${SOME_VAR}`` does *not* evaluate to ``0``, ``OFF``, ``NO``, ``FALSE``, ``N``, ``IGNORE``, ``""``, or ends in the suffix ``-NOTFOUND``.
 How about that for a true/false rule!
-To be safe, use ``ON/OFF`` and ``TRUE/FASLE`` pairs for setting variables.
-Look up native CMake documentation on ``IF()``.
+To be safe, use ``ON/OFF`` and ``TRUE/FALSE`` pairs for setting variables.
+Look up native CMake documentation on ``IF()`` for all the interesting details and all the magical things it can do.

 **WARNING:** If you mistype ``"ON"`` as ``"NO"``, it evaluates to ``FALSE``/``OFF``!
 (That is a fun defect to track down!)

-CMake langauge behavior with respect to case sensitivity is also strange:
+CMake language behavior with respect to case sensitivity is also strange:

 * Calls of built-in and user-defined macros and functions is *case insensitive*!
-That is ``set(...)``, ``SET(...)``, ``Set()``, and all other combinations of upper and lower case characters for 'S', 'E', 'T' all call the bulit-in `SET()`` function.
-The convention in TriBITS is to use all caps for functions and macros (was adopted by following the conventions used in the early versions of TriBITS, see `History of TriBITS`_).
+That is ``set(...)``, ``SET(...)``, ``Set()``, and all other combinations of upper and lower case characters for 'S', 'E', 'T' all call the built-in ``SET()`` function.
+The convention in TriBITS is to use all caps for functions and macros (which was adopted by following the conventions used in the early versions of TriBITS, see the `History of TriBITS`_).
 The convention in CMake literature from Kitware seems to use lower-case letters for functions and macros.

-* The names of CMake varables (local or cache/global) are *case sensitive*!
+* However, the names of CMake (local or cache/global) variables are *case sensitive*!
 That is, ``SOME_VAR`` and ``some_var`` are *different* variables.
-Built-in CMake varibles tend use all caps with underscores (e.g. ``CMAKE_CURRENT_SOURCE_DIR``) but other built-in CMake varibles tend to use mixed case wtih underscores (e.g. ``CMAKE_Fortran_FLAGS``).
-TriBITS tends to use a similar naming convention where most varibles have mostly upper-case letters except for proper nouns like the project, package or TPL name (e.g. ``TribitsProj_TRIBITS_DIR``, ``TriBITS_SOURCE_DIR``, ``Boost_INCLUDE_DIRS``).
+Built-in CMake variables tend use all caps with underscores (e.g. ``CMAKE_CURRENT_SOURCE_DIR``) but other built-in CMake variables tend to use mixed case with underscores (e.g. ``CMAKE_Fortran_FLAGS``).
+TriBITS tends to use a similar naming convention where variables have mostly upper-case letters except for parts that are proper nouns like the project, package or TPL name (e.g. ``TribitsProj_TRIBITS_DIR``, ``TriBITS_SOURCE_DIR``, ``Boost_INCLUDE_DIRS``).

-I don't know of any other programming language that uses different case senstivity rules for varibles verses functions.
-However, because we must parse macro and function arguments when writing user-defined macros and functions, it is a good thing that CMake varibles are case sensitive.
-Case insenstivity would make it much harder and more expensive to parse argument lists that take keyword-based arguments (see `PARSE_ARGUMENTS()`_).
+I don't know of any other programming language that uses different case sensitivity rules for variables and functions.
+However, because we must parse macro and function arguments when writing user-defined macros and functions, it is a good thing that CMake variables are case sensitive.
+Case insensitivity would make it much harder and more expensive to parse argument lists that take keyword-based arguments (see `PARSE_ARGUMENTS()`_).

 Other mistakes that people make result from not understanding how CMake scopes variables and other entities.
-CMake defaults a global scope (i.e. "cache" varibles) and several nested local scopes that are created by ``ADD_SUBDIRECTORY()`` and entering FUNCTIONS.
+CMake defines a global scope (i.e. "cache" variables) and several nested local scopes that are created by ``ADD_SUBDIRECTORY()`` and entering FUNCTIONS.
 See `DUAL_SCOPE_SET()`_ for a short discussion of these scoping rules.
-It is not just varibles that can have local and global scoping rules.
+And it is not just variables that can have local and global scoping rules.
 Other entities, like defines set with the built-in command ``ADD_DEFINITIONS()`` only apply to the local scope and child scopes.
-That means that if you call ``ADD_DEFINITIONS()`` to set a define that affects the meaning of a header-file in C or C++, for example, that definition will *not* carry over to a peer subdirectory and those definitions will not be set (see warning in `TRIBITS_ADD_LIBRARY()`_).
+That means that if you call ``ADD_DEFINITIONS()`` to set a define that affects the meaning of a header-file in C or C++, for example, that definition will *not* carry over to a peer subdirectory and those definitions will not be set (see warning in `Miscellaneous Notes (TRIBITS_ADD_LIBRARY())`_).

-Now that some CMake basics and common gotchas have been reviewed, we now get into the meat of TriBITS starting with the overall structure of a TriBITS project.
+Now that some CMake basics and common gotchas have been reviewed, we now get into the meat of TriBITS starting with the overall structure of a TriBITS project in the next section.

+..
+ToDo: Edited and spell-checked up to here on 4/1/2014!

 TriBITS Project Structure
 =========================